jpjuvo/arduino-gpu-monitor/README.md

 ### Serial port access rules

-Serial comms are restricted by default and need `sudo` priviledges unless the port is given read/write permission for all users.
+Serial communications are restricted by default and need `sudo` privileges.
+We can set read/write permission for all users to bypass this.

 **For single time permission** (resets after restart).